 Definition of Neuron

-Neurons can define as the morphologically and functionally distinct nerve fibres, by having root-like dendrites that receive a signal, irregular cell body that conducts the signal, and axons are the specialized projections that processes and transmit a signal via synapse from one cell to the other.
-Despite being unique from the other cells, it shares some common features like presence of cell membrane, cell-nucleus, cell-organelles etc. Neurons merely refer as the excitable cells, which can respond to the stimulus, by generating a nerve impulse or action potential.
+Despite being unique from the other cells, it shares some common features like the presence of cell membrane, cell-nucleus, cell-organelles etc. Neurons merely refer to the excitable cells, which can respond to the stimulus by generating a nerve impulse or action potential.

 Important Facts About Neurons

-- Neurons are the indispensable units in our nervous system that controls all the actions or moves of our body, by producing a nerve impulse.
+- Neurons are the indispensable units in our nervous system, which control all the actions or moves of our body by producing a nerve impulse.

-- A nerve impulse is merely a signal produced as a result of synaptic transmission that reaches our brain, and then a brain converts that signal into an action.
+- A nerve impulse merely refers to a signal produced due to synaptic transmission that reaches our brain, and ultimately our brain converts that signal into an action.

-- The propagation of nerve impulse from the neural surface ranges between the speeds of 0.5-130 meters per second.
+- The propagation of nerve impulse from the neural surface ranges between a speed of 0.5-130 meters per second.

-- Neurons cannot replace or regenerate once they die.
+- Neurons do not regenerate once they die.

 - Neurons contribute up to 10% of the brain.